sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

 ## Why is cross-validation a good idea?

-The design of the $$k$$-fold cross-validation is able to flag for bias because by changing the test set per fold it's continuously testing the model on new data ($$k$$ times per epoch rather than once per epoch), and by performing multiple rounds of cross-validation, variance is monitored by measuring the model's predictive performance throughout the rounds, as consistently low errors through different partitions of the data imply low variance.
-Bias can be inherent to your dataset, as biased datasets are a common headache among data scientists, but CV can at the very least reduce what bias it can by using all of the data for training and lowering variance by varying the test sets used to average out any perturbations, preventing any weird gradient descent updates.
+The design of the $$k$$-fold cross-validation is able to flag for bias because by changing the test set per fold it's continuously testing the model on new data ($$k$$ times per epoch rather than once per epoch, which is done in a standard split), instead of optimizing on the same test set each epoch, and by performing multiple rounds of cross-validation variance is monitored by measuring the model's predictive performance throughout the rounds, so that we can use it as an early stopping monitor if overfitting starts to occur.
+Bias can be inherent to your dataset, as biased datasets are a common headache among data scientists, but CV can at the very least reduce what bias it can by using all of the data for training and lowering variance by varying the test sets used to average out any perturbations, preventing any unhelpful updates to model parameters.

 Cross-validation scores are a great way to monitor how your model is training, especially using *learning curves.*